mattjohnsonpint/corefx-dateandtime/README.md

 #### Current Status

 Nothing here is intended to be usable in its current state, as we might introduce breaking changes at any time.
-However, the project is relatively stable at this time.
-We need to add some more unit tests, and to start documenting examples of the key areas where these types matter most.
+The project is relatively stable, but is still open for debate and prototyping of new items.
+We also need to add some more unit tests, and to start documenting examples of the key areas where the improvements matter most.

 Please review the [list of current issues](https://github.com/mj1856/corefx-dateandtime/issues), and feel free to chime in with your opinions.
 We are gladly taking feedback and pull requests!